jclouds/legacy-jclouds/apis/walrus/README.txt

 ====

 #
-# The jclouds API for VMware vCloud (http://www.vmware.com/products/vcloud/).
+# The jclouds API for Walrus, Eucalyptus Systems' S3 flavour (http://www.eucalyptus.com/).
+#
+# Expects the jclouds S3 API to be present on your application's classpath.
 #
 # TODO: Implementation status.
 # TODO: Supported features.